Search Jean Hailes

 This is called ‘secondary dysmenorrhoea’ and it’s caused by an underlying condition like endometriosis, adenomyosis, pelvic inflammatory disease or fibroids.

-• Adenomyosis is a condition with symptoms like heavy periods, painful periods (often after years without pain) and painful sex.
+Adenomyosis is a condition that only affects people who have periods.
+Symptoms can include heavy periods, painful periods and painful sex.

-• Fibroids are common non-cancerous growths of muscle that form within the muscular wall of the uterus (womb).
+Fibroids are common non-cancerous growths found in the muscle wall of the uterus (womb).
 They can cause heavy bleeding.

 These conditions often need treatment from a doctor or specialist, and the pain usually won’t go away with basic pain relief medicine alone.